Ellard A. Walsh: Prelude to World War II

 A review of existing legislation, including the National Defense Act of 1916 and its amendments, indicated that new legislation was needed to ensure effective integration of the National Guard into the regular Army, draft and selective service regulations, and related matters.

 While legislative review was in motion, initial steps were taken to prepare troops for what lay ahead through "precautionary training."
-The 34th Infantry Division was deemed one of the most service-ready units, and Walsh was promoted to Major General in June, 1940, and placed in command.
+The 34th Infantry Division was deemed one of the most service-ready units, and Walsh was promoted to major general in June, 1940, and placed in command.

 The Selective Training and Service Act of 1940 was signed into law September 16, and the first conscription in U.S. history during peacetime commenced.

 The 34th was subsequently activated on February 10, 1941, with troops from North Dakota, South Dakota, Minnesota, and Iowa.
-The division was transported by rail and truck convoys to the newly constructed Camp Claiborne in Rapides Parish, Louisiana near Alexandria.
+The division was transported by rail and truck convoys to the newly constructed Camp Claiborne in Rapides Parish, Louisiana, near Alexandria.

 The soldiers started rigorous training including maneuvers in Alexandria starting April 7, 1941.
 The climate during the summer was especially harsh.
 The division then participated in what became known as the Louisiana Maneuvers.
 By then, the division was becoming a well-disciplined, high spirited, and well prepared unit.

 In the early phase of the maneuvers, Walsh, who suffered from chronic ulcers, became too ill to continue in command, and was replaced by Major General Russell P. Hartle on August 5, 1941.

 Post active military service

 Walsh remained the Minnesota Adjutant General until his retirement from the military in 1949 at age 62.

-In 1943, while the National Guard was fully engaged in the war effort, Lieutenant General Lesley J. McNair, Commanding General, Army Ground Forces and other leaders of the regular Army met to develop plans that would determine the role of the National Guard after the war.
+In 1943, while the National Guard was fully engaged in the war effort, Lieutenant General Lesley J. McNair, commanding general, Army Ground Forces and other leaders of the regular Army met to develop plans that would determine the role of the National Guard after the war.
 The initial plan was developed without any input from Guard leadership.
 Walsh became aware of this activity, rallied political and public support for the Guard, and even used his personal funds to ensure the Guard would play a continued and key role in the military readiness of the country.

-Walsh was appointed to a second term as President of the NGAUS, this time from 1943 to 1957.
+Walsh was appointed to a second term as president of the National Guard Association of the United States (NGAUS), this time from 1943 to 1957.
 During that period, he established a national NGAUS office in Washington, D.C., and the organization's national magazine, both of which continue to this day.

 Walsh was a charter member of American Legion Post 339 in Minneapolis, and was awarded the Legion's Distinguished Service Medal in 1955.

-Walsh died August 1, 1975 in Stillwater, Minnesota, and was buried in Green Prairie Cemetery, Little Falls, Minnesota.
+Walsh died August 1, 1975, in Stillwater, Minnesota, and was buried in Green Prairie Cemetery, Little Falls, Minnesota.